ShawnHouCHN/Social-Data-Analysis-Visualisation/README.md

 # Social-Data-Analysis-Visualisation
-This is the repo for DTU 02806 Social data analysis and visualization F17
+This is the repo for DTU 02806 Social data analysis and visualization F17 Credit to Xiaoshen, Arnor and Simon